xcaeag/MenuFromProject-Qgis-Plugin/docs/index.md

 ![configuration window](static/config_window_en.png)

-- Press "+" button to add a .qgs, .qgz project to the list (or paste a pg URI).
+- Press "+" button to add a .qgs, .qgz project to the list (or paste a pg URI, a http URL).
   You can change the alias that will be the menu name in QGIS

 The name will become the title of the menu.